srevinsaju/guiscrcpy/docs/FEATURES.md

 <img src="img/mainwindow.png" alt="image-20200508151737658" style="zoom:67%;" />

+> The user interface may vary from version to version

 The GUI is built with the help of `PyQt5`, It includes all the important command line functions that `scrcpy` can support.
-Along with the checkboxes on the main sceen; there is also additional settings in the settings menu
+Along with the *checkboxes* on the main *sceen*; there is also additional settings in the settings menu

 <img src="img/settings.png" alt="image-20200508152433666" style="zoom:67%;" />